Frames & Flowers Framed Thank You Card PP695

 Table built using Product Table Builder by The Crafty Owl - Independent Stampin' Up!
 Demonstrator.

 Today it's Sunday and time for this week's new challenge over at The Paper Players!
-It's my turn to host this week and I have my favourite, a sketch challenge for you to work with:
+It's the turn of the fabulous Anne Marie to host this week and she has a fun theme for this week's Clean and Simple challenge:

 Here's the low-down on today's card: